aws-amplify/docs/docs/lib/analytics/fragments/js/getting-started.md

             endpoint: {
                 address: 'xxxxxxx', // The unique identifier for the recipient.
 For example, an address could be a device token, email address, or mobile phone number.
                 attributes: {
-                    // Custom attributes that your app reports to Amazon Pinpoint.
+                    // Custom attributes that your app reports to AWS Pinpoint.
 You can use these attributes as selection criteria when you create a segment.
                     hobbies: ['piano', 'hiking'],
                 },
                 channelType: 'APNS', // The channel type.
 Valid values: APNS, GCM